 Caprese Sandwich with Truffle Salt takes under 10 minutes to make, including prep.
 First, using a serrated knife, slice the baguette in half lengthwise, leaving a slight hinge.
 Then, drizzle olive oil and balsamic vinegar on the inside of the bottom half of the bread.
 Add the basil, then the sliced tomatoes.
 Add fresh cracked pepper and a pinch truffle salt to the tops of the tomatoes.
 Then, add the sliced fresh water mozzarella.
 Top the sandwich with the top of the bread and enjoy immediately or wrap tightly and refrigerate to enjoy later that day.

 Caprese Sandwich with Truffle Salt is a great vegetarian sandwich that goes perfectly with a chilled glass of rosé, Aperol spritz, or aranciata.
+It's also delicious with sandwich sides.

 How to Wrap a Sandwich in Parchment Paper